 On mesa, in the i965 driver, we already had some sort of ETC/EAC emulation: we could read the compressed pixels (

 glCompressedTexImage) and decompress them to formats that the hardware could sample for the rendering to work.
 But this was quite problematic as the

 glGetCompressed.* functions would return decompressed data instead of compressed which the user program couldn’t handle.
 Also, operations like the copy of sub data or the mipmap generation wouldn’t work either.
 As a result, we had to abort every mapping of the ETC/EAC textures for reading with assertions, to prevent the user from reading or copying invalid decompressed values and as a result we couldn’t support many GL calls.

-There are many approaches we could have followed to fix this problem, but we were looking for the less “invasive” one, that would affect the less parts of the driver and would be simple to implement without many changes to the existing driver code.
+There are many approaches we could have followed to fix this problem, but we were looking for the less “invasive” one, that would affect the less parts of the driver.

 Let’s see a few things about textures on mesa:

 First of all a texture might have many levels.

 In case of mipmap textures, the driver will use a different level for each image of the mipmap pyramid.